Tuesday 15 November 2022

 - Cross-examination theory (40 minutes): We look at the cognitive psychology of cross-examination, including the pressures of ‘anchoring’ and ‘consistency’.

-- Cross-examination practice (50 minutes): Delegates will prepare and perform sections of cross-examination for each other – using the techniques outlined in the last section – and using the statements written from the scenarios in session one.
+- Cross-examination practice (50 minutes): Delegates will prepare and perform sections of cross-examination for each other.

-• Courtroom Confidence training is included within The Havens Introductory Training Course in Sexual Offences Medicine (£1,295 for five day course, plus Courtroom Confidence training)
+• Courtroom Confidence training is included within The Havens Introductory Training Course in Sexual Offence Medicine (£1,295 for five day course, plus Courtroom Confidence training)

 To attend this course, please download and complete The Havens Education course booking form (pdf) and: